powei-C/STC/index.md

-# <center>A FEW SHOT LEARNING OF SINGING TECHNIQUE CONVERSION BASED ON CYCLE CONSISTENCY GENERATIVE ADVERSARIAL NETWORKS</center>
+# <center>MSN-STC: A FEW SHOT LEARNING OF SINGING TECHNIQUE CONVERSION BASED ON CYCLE CONSISTENCY GENERATIVE ADVERSARIAL NETWORKS</center>
 <center>Po-Wei Chen, Von-Wen Soo</center><br>
 <center>NTHU, Taiwan, R.O.C</center>
 <br>

 ## Abstract
-<div style="text-align: justify"> We adopt the recent cycle consistent generative adversar- ial network (MaskCycleGAN-VC) that allows converting a specific singing technique using only a few articulations of singing voice as examples.
-Since it is often prone to fail to preserve the content information of the singing voice due to distortion and noise during the conversion, a self-supervised learning module is proposed as the basic framework to en- force content consistency without additional annotations.
-We evaluate the proposed methods on three datasets that were commonly used in pop songs which involve singing tech- niques in terms of breathy voice, vibrato, and vocal fry.
+<div style="text-align: justify"> We adopt the recent cycle consistent generative adversarial network (MaskCycleGAN-VC) that allows converting a specific singing technique using only a few articulations of singing voice as examples.
+Since it is often prone to fail to preserve the content information of the singing voice due to distortion and noise during the conversion, a Multi-task Self-supervised learning Network (MSN) is proposed to enforce content consistency without additional annotations.
+We evaluate the proposed methods on three datasets that were commonly used in pop songs which involve singing techniques in terms of breathy voice, vibrato, and vocal fry.

  </div>